justgetcoding/justgetcoding.github.io/_posts/2018-05-26-ljs-arrays-ii.md

 author: "Sean Hornsby"
 ---

-In the last article, we covered the basics of arrays and a few of the methods they come bundled with in JavaScript.
+In the last article, I covered the basics of arrays and a few of the methods they come bundled with in JavaScript.
 Before I dive much deeper I want to offer a couple caveats.
 There is way more depth to this topic than I have covered so far.
 I have definitely glossed over some of the concepts involved.
 I am not trying to present this as a comprehensive or complete set of lessons on the topic.
 What I *am* trying to do here is help people understand how to use array methods and hopefully glean some insight into how and why they work.

 Hopefully I find the right balance between oversimplified and understandable.